andrewdc/makeamask/static/_posts/test-new-update-item.md

 ---
 layout: update
-title: Test New Update item
+title: Test News Update item
 date: 2020-03-23T16:50:52.721Z
 ---
 This is a test update created with Netlify CMS.